RakanDouli/gram-arcade/README.md

 **You can access the game live on: [Link](https://gramarcade.netlify.app/)**

-## Game 1: Super Mat
+## Game 1: SuperMat

 ![matias' avatar](./Supermat/Supermat_V3.png)

 ### Description

-In SuperMat game, the aim is to guide our cool teacher/sensei Super Mat up a never-ending series of lectures without falling.
+In SuperMat game, the aim is to guide our cool teacher/sensei SuperMat up a never-ending series of lectures without falling.
 Mat can get a a high jump boost when he drinks mate his favorite drink.
 There are also Meeting obstacles (Google meet logo) that SuperMat must avoid.
 There is no definitive end to the game, but the end for each game session happens when SuperMat falls to the bottom.

 ### Game Goal

 The main aim of this game is to get as many points as possible by clearing lectures (programming stacks).
-During Super Mat’s flight, he can pick up his favorite drink, mate, which gives him a flight boost.
+During SuperMat’s flight, he can pick up his favorite drink, mate, which gives him a flight boost.
 Meetings are SuperMate’s kryptonite.
 If he lands at a meeting (Google Meet logo) his flight ability gets nerfed and he loses points.

 ### Contorls

-Super Mat moves left and right with the left and right arrows, and the middle arrow helps stabilizing him in the middle.
+SuperMat moves left and right with the left and right arrows, and the middle arrow helps stabilizing him in the middle.

-## Game 2: Wonder Karla
+## Game 2: WonderKarla

 ![Karla's Avatar](./WonderKarla/Wonder_Karla.png)